zxshock/Moscow128_exp/README.md

 Currently being recreated in Eagle

 Changes:
-Removed: Centronics port already exists on port #FB
+Removed: Centronics port as one already exists on port #FB
 Fixed: 4MHz clock for the AY is wrong, will be 1.75MHz (to be taken from D3-3)
 Added: footprint for 40pin AY-3-8910
-Added: Mix beeper output with AY (taken from D10-5)
+Added: Mix beeper output with AY (to be taken from D10-5)
 Added: "VG93 saver" circuit + generate 12V onboard (as in Scorpion)
 Added: Kempston Joystick on port #31
 Added: labels for western 74LSxx logic chips